 - School Development

-- Student teacher develops and demonstrates an understanding of the school’s educational philosophy, goals, policies and practices and the impact on teachers’ professional responsibilities.
+- Demonstrate an understanding of the interrelationships between a school’s educational philosophy, goals, policies and practices, and how these affect teachers’ roles and responsibilities.

 - Student Development

 - Demonstrate an ability to cater for students’ diverse learning needs and to enable them to develop their potential.

 - Demonstrate an ability to act as a caring cultivator of students’ all-round development with moral virtues, positive and ethical values and attitudes, multicultural awareness, and an entrepreneurial spirit.

 - Display command of content knowledge of the subject(s) assigned to teach.

 - Demonstrate the ability to use pedagogical content knowledge in planning and developing teaching strategies and materials for students’ diverse learning needs.

 - Demonstrate the ability to act as a knowledge co-constructor and to provide a learning environment that engages students with diverse learning needs in individual and collective construction of knowledge through appropriate classroom language, varied and innovative approaches, and use of technology.